 "Non-negative matrix factorization of signals with overlapping events for event detection applications" has been accepted for publication and presentation at the 42nd IEEE International Conference on Acoustics, Speech, and Signal Processing 2017.

-- Our paper "Fast Image Clustering on Network of Mobile Phones" has been accepted for publication at the ICML 2016 Workshop for On-Device Intelligence!
+- "Fast Image Clustering on Network of Mobile Phones" has been accepted for publication at the ICML 2016 Workshop for On-Device Intelligence!

 - "Image Analysis for Identifying Mosquito Breeding Grounds" has been accepted for publication at IoTPDA 2016!